 A cloud-based SIS system will help departments improve compliance and run more efficiently.
 Pre-built reports simplify extensive reporting requirements and a single source of data promotes collaboration and communication between departments, and better technology helps grow enrollment and expand program offerings, as well as improve the student and staff experience.

-Show ROI With a Customer Relationship Manager (CRM) Tool
+Show ROI With a Customer Relationship Management (CRM) Tool

 The right CRM allows a school to manage prospective students from their initial contact through admissions to enrollment.
 Career and trade schools want a tool designed for their needs, not one built for a sales organization.
 A good CRM helps track recruitment, admissions, enrollment, and allows marketing and admissions departments to share information and collaborate.